joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 I don't want to admit it but this might be a little more complex for no apparent gain BUT nevertheless it can sometimes be handy to separate things out.

-This may be a case where a **Map** is preferred especially if you want to dynamically add and remove "key handlers".
+This may be a case where a Map is preferred especially if you want to dynamically add and remove "key press handlers".

 ```typescript
 const createKeyListener = (moveMap: Map<string, Move>) => {